-Below, internationally-regarded brand strategist and revered media expert source Karen Leland, author of the newly released title, “,” [affiliate link] examines both candidates’ personal branding successes, challenges and resulting lessons for us all in six specific areas.
+Below, internationally-regarded brand strategist and revered media expert source Karen Leland, author of the newly released title, “The Brand Mapping Strategy: Design, Build, and Accelerate Your Brand,” [affiliate link] examines both candidates’ personal branding successes, challenges and resulting lessons for us all in six specific areas.
 According to Leland’s predictive Brand Mapping Matrix, the success of any brand—in business, politics or otherwise—boils down to how the brand performs across these six key dimensions.

 Leland details each dimension below, including exactly how each candidate fared therein as well as the correlated Personal Brand Takeaways, to help other enterprising professionals achieve in kind.

 1. Develop Your Brand by Design, Not Default.
 Know precisely where you are so you can discern where you need to go.

 Trump: The Donald has clearly defined himself as the billionaire Maverick, owing no one anything.
 Trump has carefully crafted his image as the anti-establishment candidate proudly going against the grain.
 As a general strategy, it has allowed him to get away with more than the typical business leader or politician normally would.